 Demonstration of all weapons in Mega Man 11

-Before people scream “easy mode” overusing Tundra Man’s weapon on everything, Tundra Storm consumes a ton of weapon energy so you will never have enough to flat out kill a robot master with it… unless you use it against the one robot master that is super weak to it.
-That means you will have to buster down the remaining health of the boss.
+Before people scream “easy mode” overusing Tundra Man’s weapon on everything, Tundra Storm consumes a ton of weapon energy, so you will never have enough to flat-out kill a robot master with it… unless you use it against the one robot master that is super weak to it.
+That means you will have to buster down the boss’s remaining health.

 As for the stages themselves, some people have complained about the length of Block Man’s stage during the demo.
-Sorry to tell you this but all of the stages are about equal in length of Block Man’s.
-So if you were dissatisfied with it before, it’s not going to sway your opinion now.
-Be that as it may, the stages themselves are not traditional, straight-forward stages like Block Man’s.
+Sorry to tell you this, but all of the stages are about equal in length to Block Man’s.
+If you were dissatisfied with it before, it won’t sway your opinion now.
+Be that as it may, the stages themselves are not traditional, straightforward stages like Block Man’s.
 Each stage has a unique property to it that makes each stage fun and challenging!

 For instance, in Bounce Man’s stage, there are rubber balls you can bounce on that act just like the springs from Plant Man’s stage in Mega Man 6.
-In addition, there are balls on the walls as well where you can bounce vertically by holding in the jump button.
+In addition, there are balls on the walls as well, where you can bounce vertically by holding down the jump button.
 This makes some areas of the stage a little tricky.
 Also, there are hands attached to blocks you have to shoot.
-Stand on the block and after a few seconds, the hand will snap back into position and propel Mega Man forward.
-This adds a really fun and unique experience to the level and out of the eight initial stages, Bounce Man’s was my favorite!
+Stand on the block, and after a few seconds, the hand will snap back into position and propel Mega Man forward.
+This adds a really fun and unique experience to the level, and out of the eight initial stages, Bounce Man’s was my favorite!

-The Wily Stages were pretty fun although I was disappointed with how little there was of them.
-It was four stages with the first two containing a Wily Boss.
-The third gave you the much-expected robot master refights and the last was saved for Dr. Wily himself.
+The Wily Stages were pretty fun, although I was disappointed with how little there was of them.
+It was four stages, with the first two containing a Wily Boss.
+The third gave you the much-expected robot master refights; the last was saved for Dr. Wily.
 No hidden fifth level, no second castle… nothing.
-Twelve total stages and you’re done busting for the day.
+Twelve total stages, and you’re done busting for the day.
 I will say, though, that when I reached the first Wily Stage boss, I didn’t expect to see what I did.
 I was terrified and excited at the same time!
-I didn’t think Capcom would go there but Capcom went there.
+I didn’t think Capcom would go there, but Capcom went there.
 Good job, Capcom.
 I love you and hate you at the same time.

 One thing that Mega Man is known for is its awesome soundtrack.
 Mega Man 11 did and did not disappoint at the same time.
 First off, the soundtrack in and of itself is killer.
 The stage select screen knocked it out of the park!
-Normally, we’re given a 12-15 second loop because nobody expects you to spend a lot of time on that screen.
-Capcom gave people a nice surprise as we were treated to a theme that lasts over one full minute before it loops!
+Normally, we’re given a 12-15-second loop because nobody expects you to spend so much time on that screen.
+Capcom gave people a nice surprise as we were treated to a theme that lasted over one full minute before looping!
 It could have actually passed as a robot master or wily stage theme and is, hands down, THE BEST stage select screen I’ve heard in the ENTIRE SERIES.
 Yes, I’m tossing in the X games and any other Mega Man game with a stage select.
 As epic as some of the stage select themes was in the past (I’m looking at you Mega Man 3, 4, and 8 in particular), 11 blows them away in my opinion.